ricardobna/docs/Tutorials/gettingstarted/Step02.rst

 -  Both of the labels will share half of the screen

    |image1|

 Canvas
 ------

-Lays out any number of children freely
+- Lays out any number of children freely.
--  To use canvas, just add the widget, and it's position on the screen, it's width and length
+- To add a widget to a ``Canvas``, specify it's position and size.

    .. note::